To see information relevant to you please log in or Not you?

 Flexible retirement

-If Nestlé agrees, you can take all or part of your Nestlé pension at any time from age 55 (under the current law) and carry on working for Nestlé.
-This is known as flexible retirement.
+If Nestlé agrees, you can take all or part of your Nestlé pension at any time from age 55 (under current legislation, although this is rising to age 57 in April 2028 — find out more in Retiring early above) and carry on working for Nestlé.
+This is known as flexible retirement and is available to members of DB Core or DB CorePlus.

-Flexible retirement is an HR policy offered at Nestlé’s discretion and is not governed by the Fund’s Trust Deed and Rules.
-If you’re considering taking flexible retirement, you should look at the HR policy document before making any decisions.
+Flexible retirement is an HR policy offered at Nestlé's discretion and isn't governed by the Fund's Trust Deed and Rules.
+If you're considering taking flexible retirement, you should read the HR policy document on flexible retirement before making any decisions.

 If you have benefits built up before 1 August 2010